 If you can’t tell, I am super excited that it’s soup season.
 Time to drag out all the recipes I’ve hidden away since spring – pumpkin chili, tomato tortellini soup, gumbo.
 Hungry yet?
-Homemade chicken noodle has been on my mind a lot lately, and while I know there is no rule against making chicken noodle in the summer, my heart wasn’t in it back in August.
+Homemade chicken noodle soup has been on my mind a lot lately, and while I know there is no rule against making chicken noodle in the summer, my heart wasn’t in it back in August.

-Chicken Noodle Soup
+Homemade Chicken Noodle Soup from Scratch